Club House

 Environmental Care.

-Clean-ups in the slums are regularly exercised.
+Clean-ups in the slums are some times exercised.
 The children - but also their parents - are made to be aware of their environment and develop good attitudes.
 Ultimately, this is benefiting the whole community.

-Article by Fredrick Oguttu where he reflects on "TEARS".
+Check the article by Fredrick Oguttu where he reflects on "TEARS".
+Well worth reading!

-The Clubhouse in Soweto and the activities around this, is our main outreach work, and started late 1999.
-The Clubhouse is first of all a social meeting-place for the children in our program.
-They get some help with homework, some simple tuition, participate in sports and games, and do some art and craft.
+The Clubhouse in Soweto and the activities around this, is our main outreach work, and started during the Autumn of 1998.
+The Clubhouse is an educational place as well as a social meeting-place for the children in our program.
+They get some help with homework, tuition, participate in sports and games, and do various activities like arts and crafts, singing and dancing.

 As many of these children are seriously affected by the poor sanitary conditions in the slums, we often have to treat them for ringworms or internal worms in addition to dressing wounds and exercising first aid.
-All the children - either they go to school or not - are covered by this medical security.
-The children are also participating in singing, arts and crafts and sports
+All the children - either they go to school or are in the "morning program" (new intakes being prepared for school) - are covered by this medical security.

-The team in Soweto consists of Florence, who is also the overall social worker in Maisha Mema, Florence, Maria, Julius, Kwame and Fred.
+The team in Soweto consists of the daily leader of Clubhouse, Florence K, who is also the overall social worker in Maisha Mema, Florence M, Esther, Karimi, Fred and Albert - se staff.

-We support altogether around 100 children from the Soweto slums - all of whom are in school!
+We support over 230 children from the Soweto slums - all of whom are in school!

 Football and other sports activities make sure they use their bodies in a healthy and friendship building way.
 Especially some of the girls, who otherwise are more or less treated like dirt according to the customs in the slums, have seen their self-image grow considerably through these activities!